ADORSYS-GIS/wallet-vc-libs/docs/service-layer/other-events.md

 2) Periodic Retrieve (Incremental Sync)
 3) User Scrolls Up - Polling (On-Demand Fetching for Older Messages)

-Description.- Messages on the frontend will have a pile structure based on dates.
+Messages on the frontend will have a pile structure based on dates.
 Meaning, the frontend will keep the latest messages and will drop older ones.
 Call number 1 will populate this pile.
 This call will be called when the app is initialized or if errors are detected.
 Imagine this pile populates the messages view of a messaging app.

 Call number 2 will bring new messages to the previously mentioned pile.

 Call number 3 will bring a paginated set of messages for older conversations.
 The user will select a specific conversation and this call will be triggered to request older messages.

-This approach aims to reduce the calls load yet providing a consistent and lightway approach to handle messages communication between the FE and BE.
+This approach aims to reduce the calls load yet providing a consistent and lightweight approach to handle messages communication between the FE and BE.

+The pile will have a specific configurable cache size criteria based on amount of messages and dates (e.g., the last N messages, messages within the past X days, etc.).

 ## Initial Sync (or Cache Miss Detection and Full Sync)